 booked 5 times

-London, Paris, New York, Toronto, Buenos Aires...
-The list of cities built on water can go on and on.
+London, Paris, New York, Toronto, Buenos Aires… The list of cities built by the water goes on and on.

-Most Swiss cities were also built according to this principle and are located in the immediate vicinity of a body of water.
-Be it Lucerne on Lake Lucerne, Basel on the Rhine, Bern on the Aare or Geneva on Lake Geneva.
+Most Swiss cities were also developed with this principle in mind, often located right next to a body of water.
+Whether it's Lucerne on the Lake Lucerne, Basel on the Rhine, Bern on the Aare, or Geneva by the Lake Geneva.

-St. Gallen is located about 70 km east of Zurich and is the eighth largest city in Switzerland with about 75,000 inhabitants.
-It is known, among other things, for the University of St. Gallen (HSG), its rich history in the textile industry and for the UNESCO-listed Abbey District around the baroque cathedral.
+St. Gallen is located about 70 km east of Zurich and, with around 75,000 residents, it is the eighth largest city in Switzerland.
+It’s known for various things, including the University of St. Gallen (HSG), its rich history in the textile industry, and the UNESCO-listed abbey district surrounding the baroque cathedral.

-In addition, St. Gallen is perfectly situated between Lake Constance and the Alpstein mountains for active day trips and also has numerous corners worth seeing within the former city walls.
+In addition, St. Gallen is perfectly positioned between Lake Constance and the Alpstein mountain range, making it ideal for active day trips, and there are plenty of charming spots to explore within the former city walls.
 There are more than enough reasons to pay this city a visit.

 The landmark of the city of St. Gallen is undoubtedly found in the Abbey District, which has been a UNESCO World Heritage Site since 1983.
 In this district belongs in the first place the dominant baroque cathedral, which was built in the middle of the 18th century and can be visited free of charge throughout the year.